-- > "automated allocation system" means an algorithm for randomised allocation of cases, by using suitable technological tools, including artificial intelligence and machine learning, with a view to optimise the use of resources; - "automated examination tool" means an algorithm for standardised examination of draft orders, by using suitable technological tools, including artificial intelligence and machine learning, with a view to reduce the scope of discretion; - > "computer resource of assessee" shall include assessee's registered account in designated portal of the Income-tax Department, the Mobile App linked to the registered mobile number of the assessee, or the registered e-mail address of the assessee with his e-mail service provider; - "designated portal" means the web portal designated as such by the Principal Chief Commissioner or Principal Director General, in charge of the National Faceless Assessment Centre; - "faceless assessment" means the assessment proceedings conducted electronically in 'e-Proceeding' facility through assessee's registered account in designated portal; - > "eligible assessee" shall have the same meaning as assigned to in sec.
-114C(15)(b); - "e-mail" or "electronic mail" and "electronic mail message" means a message or information created or transmitted or received on a computer, computer system, computer resource or communication device including attachments in text, image, audio, video and any other electronic record, which may be transmitted with the message; - "Mobile app" shall mean the application software of the Income-tax Department developed for mobile devices which is downloaded and installed on the registered mobile number of the assessee; - registered mobile number, or by way of update on his Mobile App, or by way of an e-mail at his registered e-mail address, so as to alert him regarding delivery of an electronic communication; - "registered account" of the assessee means the electronic filing account registered by the assessee in designated portal; - "registered e-mail address" means the e-mail address at which an electronic communication may be delivered or transmitted to the addressee, including- - (i) the e-mail address available in the electronic filing account of the addressee registered in designated portal; or - (ii) the e-mail address available in the last income-tax return furnished by the addressee; or - (iii) the e-mail address available in the Permanent Account Number database relating to the addressee; or - (iv) in the case of addressee being an individual who possesses the Aadhaar number, the e-mail address of addressee available in the database of Unique Identification Authority of India; or
+- "automated allocation system" means an algorithm for randomised allocation of cases, by using suitable technological tools, including artificial intelligence and machine learning, with a view to optimise the use of resources; - "automated examination tool" means an algorithm for standardised examination of draft orders, by using suitable technological tools, including artificial intelligence and machine learning, with a view to reduce the scope of discretion; - > "computer resource of assessee" shall include assessee's registered account in designated portal of the Income-tax Department, the Mobile App linked to the registered mobile number of the assessee, or the registered e-mail address of the assessee with his e-mail service provider; - "designated portal" means the web portal designated as such by the Principal Chief Commissioner or Principal Director General, in charge of the National Faceless Assessment Centre; - "faceless assessment" means the assessment proceedings conducted electronically in 'e-Proceeding' facility through assessee's registered account in designated portal; - "eligible assessee" shall have the same meaning as assigned to in sec.
+114C(15)(b); - > "e-mail" or "electronic mail" and "electronic mail message" means a message or information created or transmitted or received on a computer, computer system, computer resource or communication device including attachments in text, image, audio, video and any other electronic record, which may be transmitted with the message;

-- (iv) in the case of addressee being a company, the e-mail address of the company as available on the official website of Ministry of Corporate Affairs; or - (v) any e-mail address made available by the addressee to the income-tax authority or any person authorised by such authority. - "registered mobile number" of the assessee means the mobile number of the assessee, or his authorised representative, appearing in the user profile of the electronic filling account registered by the assessee in designated portal; - "video conferencing or video telephony" means the technological solutions for the reception and transmission of audio-video signals by users at different locations, for communication between people in real-time.
+- "Mobile app" shall mean the application software of the Income-tax Department developed for mobile devices which is downloaded and installed on the registered mobile number of the assessee; - real time alert" means any communication sent to the assessee, by way of Short Messaging Service on his registered mobile number, or by way of update on his Mobile App, or by way of an e-mail at his registered e-mail address, so as to alert him regarding delivery of an electronic communication; - registered account of the assessee means the electronic filing account registered by the assessee in designated portal; - "registered e-mail address" means the e-mail address at which an electronic communication may be delivered or transmitted to the addressee, including - i. the e-mail address available in the electronic filing account of the addressee registered in designated portal; or - ii. the e-mail address available in the last income-tax return furnished by the addressee; or - iii. the e-mail address available in the Permanent Account Number database relating to the addressee; or - iv. in the case of addressee being an individual who possesses the Aadhaar number, the e-mail address of addressee available in the database of Unique Identification Authority of India; or - v. in the case of addressee being a company, the e-mail address of the company as available on the official website of Ministry of Corporate Affairs; or - vi. any e-mail address made available by the addressee to the income-tax authority or any person authorised by such authority. - "registered mobile number" of the assessee means the mobile number of the assessee, or his authorised representative, appearing in the user profile of the electronic filing account registered by the assessee in designated portal; - "video conferencing or video telephony" means the technological solutions for the reception and transmission of audio-video signals by users at different locations, for communication between people in real-time.

-4.13 REFERENCE TO DISPUTE RESOLUTION PANEL [SEC.
+4.11 REFERENCE TO DISPUTE RESOLUTION PANEL [SEC.
 144C]